anthonyu/cage/README.markdown

 cage
 ====

-Creator of padded cells for untrusted applications.
+Creator of padded cells for untrusted Linux applications.
 ---------------------------------------------------

 Overview: